Tim Robinson (English cricketer)

-Robert Timothy Robinson (born 21 November 1958) is a former English cricketer, and current cricket umpire who played in 29 Test matches and 26 One Day Internationals for England from 1984 to 1989.
+Robert Timothy Robinson (born 21 November 1958) is an English cricket umpire and former cricketer who played in 29 Test matches and 26 One Day Internationals for England from 1984 to 1989.
+He was a part of the English squad which finished as runners-up at the 1987 Cricket World Cup.

 Born in Sutton-in-Ashfield, Nottinghamshire, Robinson played for Nottinghamshire from 1978 to 1999, receiving his first team cap in 1983.
-Robinson was club captain between 1988 and 1995, and was made one of the Wisden Cricketers of the Year in 1986.
+Robinson was club captain between 1988 and 1995, and was one of the Wisden Cricketers of the Year in 1986.
 Robinson was educated at High Pavement Grammar School in Nottingham.

 International career

-Robinson was an opener who modelled his batting style upon Geoff Boycott's.
+Robinson was an opener.
 He made a promising start to his England career, with 160 in the second Test in 1984–85 against India in Delhi, and two big centuries against Australia in the 1985 Ashes series.
 However, he was found out, as were many other England batsmen, by the West Indies pace attack in the 1985–86 series, when he managed just 72 runs in eight innings.
 Robinson returned to form with 166 against Pakistan the following year.

 He toured with England in 1987–88 playing in the 1987 Cricket World Cup and tours of Pakistan, Australia and New Zealand.
 It was a disappointing season for Robinson, whose World Cup is probably most memorable for being out lbw first ball to Craig McDermott in the final.
-In Australia for the Bicentennial Test at Sydney, Robinson was again found out for his inability to handle short balls that he could not hook, when Tony Dodemaide dismissed him.
+In Australia for the Bicentennial Test at Sydney, Robinson was again exposed for his inability to handle short balls.

 He played one undistinguished Test match against Sri Lanka at the end of the 1988 English summer, where his inability against pace bowling was evident, as he was bounced out by Sri Lanka's medium pace attack.
 By now, it was apparent that his temperament for facing short pitched fast bowling had waned.
 England did not tour in 1988–89, due to a row between the Indian and English cricket boards over Graham Gooch's South African connections.

 Robinson played in his final Test match against Australia at Old Trafford in 1989.
 Before the game had concluded, it was announced that Robinson was in a proposed party of sixteen players to join that coming winter's rebel tour to South Africa.